-Central High School Philadelphia 214th Class
+Central High School Philadelphia 214th Class Website

 Looking at the South Lawn area and the Barnwell Library under construction late 1937...eighty years ago.
 The current CHS building (the fourth structure in its history) was seventeen years old when we entered for the first time in September, 1956 after making our way up the North Walk.
 Check out the newest additions to this venerable building by clicking on the CHS Updates page.
 A $42,000,000 building modernization with a Performing Arts Center addition is planned for a 2019 construction start.

-Dear Fellow Centralites-
+My Fellow Centralites-

 Welcome!
-This website was designed almost fifteen years ago (and continually updated) for all Central students--no matter the class.
-To date more than 20,300 schoolmates - from the 186th class to the 273rd have visited what I call an illustrated repository of Central High School history.
+The 214th Class website was designed almost fifteen years ago (and continually updated) for all Central students--no matter the class.
+To date more than 22,500 schoolmates - from the 186th class to the 273rd have visited what I call an illustrated repository of Central High School history.
 Although the website tells the story of the 214th class, the visit will bring you a comprehensive look at our Alma Mater.
 The greatest bond that unites us all is the affection we share for our 'Dear Old high'.
-The 214th class had its 55th reunion last October (2015) featuring an informational session with our class president Steve Green and the new Central High School President, Timothy McKenna follwed by a scrumptuous luncheon catered by the Stein boys' Famous Deli, and a fantastic building tour led by current CHS seniors (275th class, I believe).
+The 214th class had its 55th reunion in October (2015) featuring an informational session with our class president Steve Green and the new Central High School President, Timothy McKenna follwed by a scrumptuous luncheon catered by the Stein boys' Famous Deli, and a fantastic building tour led by current CHS seniors (275th class, I believe).
 The morning session at Central featured about 60 classmates and a dozen or so wives or significant others in attendance.
 The evening event held at the Philadelphia Marriott Downtown had about 110 attendees.
 Photos of the event are now posted on the website.
 By the way, be sure to check out the entire website--it can't be thoroughly enjoyed in a single visit.
 And be sure to test your memory by taking the 214 Trivia Game--you don't have to be a member of the 214 to enjoy a whimsical look back at those glorious days of old.
 So, what are you waiting for?
 Click on to one of the page tabs on the left to start your journey.
 By the way, if you have any updates, class-related information, photos, comments or additions, just drop me an e-mail at email@example.com.
 I will be sure to include your contributions on the website.

 I look forward to seeing you on the South Lawn- Think 60th reunion, October 2020.